rashmi-fit/100-daysOf-Python_challenge/season2/log.md

 Day6 : 22nd Sept 2022
 What i did : setting up calculator and other lambda functions How i felt : its easy and i can do it by own

+Day6 : 23rd Sept 2022
+What i did : playing around with list
+How i felt : still learning